The #1 Dental Assistant Resource

 As far as requirements go, in most states employers don’t require formal education.
 Sounds pretty casual, doesn’t it?
 About 78% of dental assistants only have a high school degree with roughly 33% having experience of less than 1 year.
 23% with 2-5 years, 18% with 5-10 years, and 11% having 10-15 years.
 Most assistants receive skills on the job, although some states might require some guidelines to be met.
 It really depends on the state you live in though, which is why you should learn more about your state’s requirements.
 You can find out what individual states require here or check the map below.

 You can learn more about dental assistant requirements here.

 Dental assistant training in most states is not mandatory, but often recommended.
 Besides gaining more trust and credibility among employers, there are also additional benefits such as a higher salary, expanded functions, and an edge against the competition.
 It can be a worthwhile decision in the long run, but is ultimately up to you.

-Dental assistant programs can vary anywhere between 9 months to 2 years depending on whether you would like to receive a diploma or certificate.
-Programs can be sought after in DA schools, community colleges, and technical schools.
+Dental assistant programs can vary anywhere between 9 months to 2 years depending on whether you would like to receive a certificate or associate’s degree.
+Programs can be sought after in dental assistant schools, community colleges, and technical schools.
 If you do decide on formal training, make sure the dental assisting program you choose is CODA accredited as this will allow you to receive a recognized certificate of completion.